Colony of Jamaica: Growth of slavery

-The oppression of free Africans and free people of color increased during the early 18th century.
-In 1724, a white planter named William Brodrick insulted Francis Williams (poet), who also ran a school for the children of Free black people in Jamaica.
+The oppression of free slaves increased during the early 18th century.
+In 1724, an English planter named William Brodrick insulted Francis Williams (poet), who also ran a school for the children of Free black people in Jamaica.
 Brodrick called him a "black dog", whereupon Williams reacted by calling Brodrick a "white dog" several times.
 Brodrick punched Williams, as a result of which his "mouth was bloody", but Williams retaliated, after which Brodrick's "shirt and neckcloth had been tore (sic) by the said Williams".
 Williams insisted that since he was a free black man, he could not be tried for assault, as would have been the case with black slaves who hit a white man, because he was defending himself.

 The Assembly, which comprised elected white enslavers, was alarmed at the success with which Williams argued his case, and secured the dismissal of Brodrick's attempts to prosecute him.
 Complaining that "Williams's behaviour is of great encouragement to the negroes of the island in general", the Assembly then decided to "bring in a bill to reduce the said Francis Williams to the state of other free negroes in this island".
 This legislation made it illegal for any black person in Jamaica to strike a white person, even in self-defence.

 After slavery was abolished in the 1830s, sugar plantations used a variety of forms of labour including workers imported from India under contracts of indenture.